kavinyao/linux-programming-notes/Chapter-02-Shell-Scripting.md

 In some Linux distributions, the `service` script to manage services is also common.

+### Tips

+1. `echo $$` prints the pid of current shell
+    * a hack: using the pid of current shell to name a temporary file to avoid name clash
+1. `set` sets environment variable and `export` makes the environment change applicable to subprocesses
+1. `env` runs a program in a modified environment
+    * often used in `shebang` to overcome distribution differences of command paths
+1. `expr` command is way too slow as it starts another shell to do the calculation
+    * use $(()) expansion instead
+1. `read` stores contents read in variable `$REPLY`
+1. always surround double quotes around variables when testing to avoid the syntax error in case of blank string

 ## Advanced Shell Script Usages

 ### Empty Statement